Intensity of Services Special Education Funding Model Resources

 No, TEA does not receive anything back after a user interacts with the tool.
 The tool is a mechanism to collect the required data, export and save the data to Excel, and report the data to TEA through TSDS/PEIMS.
 See question 5.5 on how a school system can send data to TEA to help the agency prepare estimates and projections for the Legislative Budget Board (LBB).

 TEA must send attendance projections to LBB by October 1, 2026.
 To provide sound projections, TEA would like to receive a sample set of data from Texas school systems by August 14.
-To do that, TEA is asking for school systems that have already determined tiers and service groups using the special education funding tool to create one comprehensive Excel file and upload it through a secure link.
-(Secure File Upload Link)
+Please view question 5.9 to ensure your submissions include the required data elements.

 No, there is no requirement for school systems to use the special education funding tool.
 A school system can use the framework document and create their own method to collect the data.
 TEA plans to publish a sample “TSDS/PEIMS cover sheet” that could be used electronically or on paper to start documenting the transitions from instructional arrangement/setting code, tier of intensity, service groups, minutes per day in a special education setting, and educational environment.